sqonk/phext-datakit/README.md

 public function values($columns = null, bool $filterNAN = true);

 /*
+    Return the data array with all values parsed by any registered transformers.

+    If you wish to output a report to something else other than the command line then this method will allow you to present the data as desired.
+*/
+public function report_data(...$columns)

+/*
     Produce a formatted string, suitable for outputing to the commandline or browser, detailing all rows and the desired columns.
 If no columns are specified then